 ATTENTION INCOMING DOMESTIC GRADUATE SCHOOL AND PUBLIC HEALTH STUDENTS.
-Coverage may be purchased on an as needed basis. *This does not remove the requirement listed below to maintain health coverage while enrolled.
-International Students are required to enroll in the school plan unless current policy meets the requirements listed below.
+Coverage may be purchased on an as-needed basis. *This does not remove the requirement listed below to maintain health coverage while enrolled.
+International Students are required to enroll in the school plan unless you have a policy which meets the requirements listed below.

 |GSBS and SPH

 Degree-seeking domestic students enrolled in the Graduate School of Biomedical Sciences and the School of Public Health are eligible to obtain school sponsored coverage on a voluntary basis.
 Enrollment and payment will be the sole responsibility of the student.
 Deadline for enrollment in the Fall semester is September 4, 2018.
 All registered international students, scholars, or other persons with a current passport and student visa engaged in educational activities at the HSC are required to enroll in the university sponsored plan, or provide documentation of comparable coverage through the online waiver management system.
 Degree-seeking students in ONLINE ONLY programs are exempt from this requirement.Enrollment is available for purchase at the start of each semester or on an annual basis at the beginning of the academic year (August).
 To enroll, go to www.unthsc.myahpcare.com and click on the ENROLL button at the top left of the page.
 Payment will be required to complete the process.THIS PROCESS IS ONLY FOR GSBS and SPH DOMESTIC STUDENTS.
 All other student groups must follow the enrollment and waiver process outlined to the left.

 |Next enrollment/waiver period for International GSBS and SPH Students: Fall 2018